Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/crudi3/project-description.md

 Set](https://github.com/Dr-Eberle-Zentrum/Advanced-data-processing-with-R/blob/main/Projects/crudi3/ZA5280_v2-0-0.dta)
 are uploaded in my project folder.

-Theoretically I would be leaning towards the cultural backlash hypoothesis introduced to populism research, explaining why materialists tvote for populist parties more so then postmaterialists.
-Since populism involves a certain amount of disagreement with the established political culture, political trust should also be affected by materialistic/postmaterialistic values of individuals.
+Theoretically, I am leaning on the cultural backlash hypothesis introduced to populism research, explaining why materialists vote for populist parties more than postmaterialists.
+The main argument of the hypothesis, is that the erosion and takeover of traditionally materialistic value systems (existential security, the core family, fixed gender roles, etc.) is accompanied by a surge in postmaterialistic values (self-expression, tolerance, multiculturalism, etc.).
+This swapping of value systems leads to traditional/materialistic people feeling spiteful and misrepresented.
+Hence the hypothesis, that materialistic people would vote more favorably for populists than postmaterialists.
+Since populism involves disagreement with the established political culture (the status quo), political trust towards the established system should also be affected by materialistic/postmaterialistic values of individuals.
+My hypothesis therefore is: If the cultural backlash theory is true, than the degree of post-/materialism influences one’s level of political trust.
+If one scores are high in materialism, then one shows low levels of trust towards institutions.
+If one has high scores towards postmaterialism, then one shows high levels of trust towards institutions.

 The goal of this project is to visualize the average trust levels of different institutions according to their